alfar0x/alfar-web3go/README.md

 # web3go by [alfar](https://t.me/+FozX3VZA0RIyNWY6)

 **Note:** This script is still in development.
-Use it with caution!
+Use it with on your own risk!

 ## What the Script Does
 1. Login